Child on parent violence

 Most abused parents have difficulty admitting even to themselves that their child is abusive.
 They feel ashamed, disappointed and humiliated and blame themselves for the situation, which has led to this imbalance of power.
 There is also an element of denial where parents convince themselves that their son or daughter’s behaviour is part of normal adolescent conduct.

-The Information Guide was launched in Manchester and London in March and outlines the complexities of APVA, the challenges this poses and the identification that there appears to be no clear single or set of pathways into this form of familial violence.
-Equally, that there is no one response to APVA.
-Research demonstrates that practitioners have adapted or molded existing services or programmes as a way of providing interventions.
-It was also identified that existing programmes do not meet the needs of families where there is APVA, however, there are some pockets or examples of specific and excellent programmes that are specifically designed, but these are few.
-The launch of the Information Guide is a strong beginning, an acceptance and recognition of APVA, and the need to work to support families who experience it.
+The Home Office took the lead on the development of this document in 2014, when guidance was incorporated in the Violence Against Women and Girls (VAWG) Action Plan.
+The Information Guide received Ministerial sign off in March 2015; it outlines the complexities of CPV/APVA, the challenges this poses and the identification that there appears to be no clear single or set of pathways into this form of familial violence.
+Equally, that there is no one response to CPV/APVA.
+Research demonstrates that practitioners have adapted or moulded existing services or programmes as a way of providing interventions.
+It was also identified that while there are some pockets or examples of specific and excellent programmes that are specifically designed to tackle CPV/APVA, but these are few and far between, and most existing programmes do not meet the needs of these families.
+The launch of the Information Guide is a strong beginning and marks an acceptance and recognition of CPV/APVA together with the need to work to support families who experience it.

-“This is a really important start in officially recognising adolescent to parent violence and abuse as a serious issue affecting many families, and in laying a practice foundation on which to build.
-We hope that organisations and departments will now take this and run with it – and individualise it according to their own knowledge base, skill sets, and areas of practice.”
-Holes in the Wall - https://holesinthewall.co.uk/
+This is a really important start in officially recognising adolescent to parent violence and abuse as a serious issue affecting many families, and in laying a practice foundation on which to build.
+We hope that organisations and departments will now take this and run with it – and individualise it according to their own knowledge base, skill sets, and areas of practice.
+[Holes in the Wall]